MizaGBF/GBFLT/readme.md

 3. If it still doesn't start, go into the `assets` folder and try to run `troubleshooting.pyw`.
 If it doesn't run too, something is very wrong with your installation (if you have multiple Python versions installed including an old one, it might be the problem).
 If it runs, it should tell you what's wrong (if not, open an [Issue](https://github.com/MizaGBF/GBFLT/issues)).

 ### Usage
 * Simply double-click on `tracker.pyw`, assuming Python is installed correctly.
-If nothing happens, see the `Issues` section below.
+If nothing happens, see the `Troubleshooting` section above.
 * Left Click on a button to increase the counter.
 * Right Click on a button to decrease the counter.
 * The reset button will reset the current tab.